dnguyen800/dnguyen800.github.io/_posts/2019-04-14-multiroom-audio.md

 	    <figure class="align-left">
           <img src="assets\images\product-photo\vizio-soundbar.jpg" alt=""/>
         <figcaption>
-          Vizio's entry-level 2.1 sound bar. <b>|  Vizio</b>
+          Vizio's entry-level 2.1 sound bar. <strong>|  Vizio</strong>
         </figcaption>
         </figure>
 		<h2>Vizio Smartcast Sound Bar</h2>
-		<p><b>For Chromecast Built-in sound bars, the Vizio Smartcast sound bars are considered the best value.</b> <a href="(https://thewirecutter.com/reviews/best-soundbar/#budget-pick-vizio-sb3651-e6">The Wirecutter</a> recommends them for the best mix of performance, connectivity, features, and price in the budget category.
+		<p><strong>For Chromecast Built-in sound bars, the <a href="https://amzn.to/2L8SHXt">Vizio Smartcast sound bars</a> are considered the best value.</strong> <a href="(https://thewirecutter.com/reviews/best-soundbar/#budget-pick-vizio-sb3651-e6">The Wirecutter</a> recommends them for the best mix of performance, connectivity, features, and price in the budget category.
 The problems I had with the Insignia speakers are fixed here--there is support for auxiliary (3.5mm, headphone jack, whatever you call it) inputs, optical, analog, and HDMI, so every device can be hooked up to it.
 I personally have not tested this sound bar, but I have tried previous versions of Vizio sound bars and I was always happy with the value.</p>

 <p>I tested another soundbar, the <a href="https://www.amazon.com/Polk-Audio-MagniFi-Theater-System/dp/B01LW76AKC/ref=sr_1_3?ie=UTF8&qid=1546626122&sr=8-3&keywords=polk+magnifi+mini">Polk Magnifi Mini</a>, and found the Chromecast integration working as expected, but the trade-off of sound quality for the smaller size and price was not worth it.
 For the cost of the Mini (a 2.1 set), you could get the Vizio 5.1 sound bar set.</p>
   </div>